 A full report will be written explaining the findings of the assessment and any recommendations.
 You can then decide if you wish to go ahead with any programmes.

-This assessment includes a written report of results.
+This assessment includes a written report of results and recommendations.
 Time approx 1 hr.
-Cost is £115.
+Cost is £195.

-Many children with underpinning auditory processing issues have challenges in the following areas:
+Many children and adults with underpinning auditory processing issues have challenges in the following areas: